xinitd/hypoxia/README.md

 <img src="assets/terminal.png" alt="Terminal">

-Hypoxia is an open-source forensic and backup creation tool, designed for security researchers and system administrators.
-This utility may be used for data analysis (metadata extraction), backup creation and file recovering.
+Hypoxia is a powerful, cross-platform command-line tool for targeted file collection.
+Written in pure Python, it recursively searches directories to find and copy files based on a rich set of criteria, including file extension and modification date ranges.

+Designed for efficiency and portability, Hypoxia is an ideal utility for digital forensics specialists, system administrators, and security researchers who need to quickly gather digital evidence, create specific archives, or recover data from a mounted file system.

 Use cases:
 - Forensic;